ryanmitchell/docs-1/content/collections/pages/collections.md

 ### View data

 Each entry has its own unique URL.
-When you're on it, all of the entry's data will be available in your views as variables.
+When you're on that URL in your web browser, all of the entry's data will be available in your views as variables.
 If an entry is _missing_ data, intentionally or not, it will fall back to a series of defaults.
 We call this fallback logic [the cascade](/cascade).

 If a value doesn't exist in one place, it'll check the next place, then the next, and so on, in this order:

 1. The entry
-2. The origin entry (if using localization)
+2. The origin entry if using localization (the entry it was localized from)
 3. The collection

 ### Setting default data {#inject}